SebastianSPM/TechNova/README.md

 - Open the repository with the following link in the browser: LINK

-- After validating that the link is correct, paste it into the terminal (keys used in Linux Ubuntu distribution CTRL + ALT + T and for
+- After validating that the link is correct, paste it into the terminal (keys used in Linux Ubuntu distribution CTRL + ALT + T)

-Translated with DeepL.com (free version)